Forest-Economics-Goettingen/Research_Seminar_GLM/README.md

 library(tidyverse)  # Data science
 library(ggplot2)    # Visualization

-# GLMs are part of the stats package, which is loaded at start up
+# GLM itself is part of the stats package, which is loaded at start up
 library(ggeffects)  # Visual interpretation of statistical models library(emmeans)    # Testing linear hypotheses
 ```